glinchflash/Angular-Time/README.md

     - To add this friend to your friendlist server, we'll need to make a service for it.
 We'll use the cli for this and input the command <code>ng g s addFriend</code>.
 This means, a"ng"ular "g"enerate "s"ervice with name "addFriendService", when you generate a service you'll see that after the name you've given it will automatically add "Service" after it.
     - In your newly generated addFriend.service.ts file, import the HttpClient.
 In your addFriend class, add a new private property called http to the constructor.
 Typehint it to be of type HttpClient.
     - You'll also have to import the HttpClientModule in your app.module.ts, also add it to the imports array below.
-15. -[x] We now have our data on submit and we're in a position to start http requests.
+15. -[x] We now have our data on submit, and we're in a position to start http requests.
 Now we want to post our data to a server.
     - In the service, make a method called addFriend and give it a parameter, typehint it to be of the Friend type.
 You'll also need to import Friend.
     - In this method, write a post request.
 It looks like this: <code>this.http.post<any>(url, data)</code>.
 Return it afterwards, what you'll get back in something called an observable. http is the property HttpClient, <any> is the type of data your post can contain and url is the url you're sending the data to.
     - We'll get back to the url later.
 For now, make a property called 'url' and leave it as an empty string.